tkosciol/cmi-workshops/docs/qiita-shotgun-metagenomics-processing.rst

 .. figure::  images/shotgun-process-shogun6.png
    :align:   center

-Examine the table summary to see the number of samples that were retained, and how many features were assembled.
+Examine the table summary to see the number of samples that were retained, and the number of features that were assembled.

 .. figure::  images/shotgun-process-taxa-species.png
    :align:   center